- What we do at York

 Some of these scientists have also been awarded funding to engage with the public about their NC3Rs-sponsored work.

 A small number of projects at York involve research on animals that does not come under the jurisdiction of the Animals (Scientific Procedures) Act 1986 (Amended 2012).
-This is because the studies are observational and do not involve performing any procedures; for example, these may be to gain insight into the behaviour of animals in the wild or in captivity, their interaction with humans or to aid the conservation of species.
+This is because the studies do not involve Home Office-regulated procedures; for example, these may observational studies to gain insight into the behaviour of animals in the wild or in captivity, their interaction with humans or to aid the conservation of species.

 This research is also subjected to a rigorous ethical review by the University’s Animal Welfare and Ethical Review Body to ensure that the reasons for carrying out the science are well thought-through and there is no likelihood of harm or distress being caused to the animals.